Zillorz/Rba/README.md

 For example `OUT &100` will output the u64 at the 100th memory address

 2 types of constants
-1. Simple constants, a u64 number, can have underscores inbetween
+1. Simple constants, a u64 number, can have underscores inbetween `111_222_333`
-2. String constant, is the address of the string
+2. String constant, is the address of the string, `"Hello World!"`

 Labels, any text which does not contain any of the following `",\;`